truthcoin/www.truthcoin.info/faq/index.md

 Sometimes they would ask me questions, to which I felt the answer was, with a little work, knowable.
 So, instead of answering immediately, I would wait to see if they would get the answer for themselves.
 I did this three times, and in each of the three times Augur failed to *ever* produce any answer at all.
 By this I mean that they have been thinking and wondering about answers to important questions for *months*.
 One of these questions is **literally** a matter of life and death!

 People would say cringeworthy things like “I know what *that* means, but can you explain how *you* are using it in this situation.”
 Someone there, believed that use of a specific type of mathematical formula could “produce a profit” for users.
-When I explained that this was impossible, and that it would be highly embarrassing (for me, as an associated adviser) for anyone at Augur to suggest that it *were* possible in public, they told me to “Fuck off” and stop hanging around in their Slack chat, from which I was eventually banned.
+When I explained that this was impossible, and that it would be highly embarrassing (for me, as an associated adviser) for anyone at Augur to suggest that it *were* possible in public, they told me to “Fuck off” and stop hanging around in their Slack chat, from which I was recently banned.

 #### Spring 2015 -- Derailment